SCENE 01 / WIRELESS MICROPHONE SYSTEMS

 Professional wireless audio for your Japanese production.

-We source and coordinate wireless microphone systems with the frequency bands and channel counts your production requires.
-Our team handles spectrum coordination and ensures backup units are available, so your sound department can operate confidently across multiple shooting locations.
+We source and set up wireless systems with the frequency bands and channel counts your production needs.
+Our team plans range and keeps backup units ready.
+So your sound department can work with confidence across many shooting locations.

 Capabilities